technion/website3/content/posts/using-azure-mfa-onprem-ad.md

 ## Replicating the MFA push

-This section details how we worked out the process, which you can skip if you just want to impelement it.
+This section details how we worked out the process, which you can skip if you just want to implement it.
 And frankly, it shows you there's nothing to this more than writing Powershell to use existing functionality.

 If you look through the script we just ran, you can see it activated an Azure application.
 It setup a Service Principal for using that application, and it created a certificate to act as a key to that application.
 You can see all these things in the Azure portal, and you can see that certificate here: